insight-creative/Insight-Creative-2021/content/work/mission-website-redesign/index.md

 industries:
   industries:
     - industry: Defense Vehicles
+intro:
+  heading: Mission “Website Redesign”
-intro: '<p>When global tactical vehicle manufacturer Oshkosh Defense needed an experienced team to lead their website redesign, we made it our mission to deliver!
+  copy: '<p>When global tactical vehicle manufacturer Oshkosh Defense needed an experienced team to lead their website redesign, we made it our mission to deliver!
 With a goal to modernize the design and functionality while adhering to existing brand standards, Insight created an easy-to-navigate site that showcases Oshkosh Defense’s stunning professional photography.
 Mobile-friendly layouts and secondary menu bars now allow viewers to seamlessly delve into Oshkosh Defense’s extensive content.
 From their impressive line-up of military vehicles to a new community section highlighting their significant philanthropic contributions, Oshkosh Defense’s reputable brand and honorable purpose shines through in this website redesign.</p>
 <br>
 <a href="https://oshkoshdefense.com/" target="_blank" rel="noopener noreferrer" class="btn btn-primary">View Website</a>'
 provided_services: